These Are The Most Controversial

 Episode(s): Seasons 5 through 7

-Westeros’ kingdom of Dorne is a thriving state with a rich culture and the only people of color on the continent.
+Westeros’ kingdom of Dorne is a thriving state with a rich culture and the only people of colour on the continent.
 In the ASOIAF series, it comes with its own sprawling cast of characters, some of whom are given protagonist-level point-of-view slots.
-In HBO’s Thrones, however, Dorne is reduced to nipple-adorned armor, forgettable characters, and a bunch of interchangeably horny, bickering individuals.
+In HBO’s Thrones, however, Dorne is reduced to nipple-adorned armour, forgettable characters, and a bunch of interchangeably horny, bickering individuals.
 A true waste.

 Shae’s Murder